-Cody Eakin was called up to the AHL's Hershey Bears on Thursday.
+Cody Eakin called up

 Swift Current Broncos’ forward Cody Eakin’s time away from hockey did not last long after the Broncos were eliminated from the Western Hockey League playoffs on Wednesday.